-After you have performed a manual time stamping you should check the timing by using the Preview Play button See Preview Play.
+After you have performed a manual time stamping you should check the timing by using the Preview Play button .
+For more information see Preview Play.

 Adjusting the Timing

 Several timing adjustment options are available when you need to synchronize captions to a video, correct for changes over time, or create different versions for various delivery requirements.